 DAD (Duplicate Address Detection): When the host does not listen from anything from the segment regarding its Neighbor Solicitation message, it assumes that no duplicate address exists on the segment.

 Neighbor Advertisement: After assigning the addresses to its interfaces and making them up and running, the host once again sends out a Neighbor Advertisement message telling all other hosts on the segment, that it has assigned those IPv6 addresses to its interfaces.

 Once a host is done with the configuration of its IPv6 addresses, it does the following things:

-Router Advertisement: When a router receives a Router Solicitation message, it responses back to the host advertising its presence on that link.
+Router Advertisement: When a router receives a Router Solicitation message, it response back to the host, advertising its presence on that link.

 Redirect: This may be the situation where a Router receives a Router Solicitation request but it knows that it is not the best gateway for the host.
 In this situation, the router sends back a Redirect message telling the host that there is a better ‘next-hop’ router available.
 Next-hop is where the host will send its data destined to a host which does not belong to the same segment.